QERA: an Analytical Framework for Quantization Error Reconstruction: Experiments

 \subsection{Experiment Setup}

-We perform fine-tuning and quantization experiments separately, and compare with their respective SoTA methods.
+We perform QPEFT and PTQ experiments separately, and compare with their respective SoTA methods.
 The experiments take around 6400 GPU hours in total.
 The hardware platform, separate GPU hours, software dependencies, and random seed settings can be found in~\Cref{sec:appendix:detailed-exp-setup}.